MarsBased/handbook/guides/code-reviews-guidelines.md

   * Can more now-unused code be removed?
 * Typos: Are there any typos in methods / classes / variables names, comments, literals and documentation?
 * Good practices: Is the code DRY, with short methods and small classes?
-* Code style: Does the code follow the MB conventions and it's idiomatic according to the programming language?
+* Code style: Does the code follow the MarsBased conventions and it's idiomatic according to the programming language?
 * I18n: Are all strings I18n-ized? (when doing a review for back-end code).
 * Background jobs: Are background jobs idempotent? (when doing a review for back-end code).
 * Naming: Do classes, methods and variable names use proper naming?